chbasit/Mern-crud-application/README.md

 This is a **MERN (MongoDB, Express, React, Node.js) CRUD Application** that allows users to **Create, Read, Update, and Delete** data efficiently.

 ## Features
-- ✅ Create new records
+- ✅ Create new user record
-- ✅ Read and display existing records
+- ✅ Read and display existing users records
-- ✅ Update existing records
+- ✅ Update existing users records
-- ✅ Delete records permanently
+- ✅ Delete users records permanently
 - ✅ Responsive and user-friendly UI

 ## Technologies Used
 - **MongoDB** - NoSQL database for storing data